Medium combustion plant and specified generator activities

 A simple explanation of a medium combustion plant and specified generator follows, or you can read full Medium combustion plant and specified generator guidance on Gov.uk.

 Medium combustion plant:

 This is any plant or equipment used to burn (combust) materials, including waste, with a rated thermal input between 1 and 50 megawatts.

 These are any medium combustion plant used to generate electricity, on a site where the total (aggregated) megawatt thermal input is less than 50 megawatts.
-They are divided into Tranche A and Tranche B categories, depending on the type of electricity supply contract.
+They are divided into Tranche A and Tranche B categories, depending on their operational start date or the type of electricity supply contract.

 Do I need a medium combustion plant or specified generator activity permit?

 You may not need a permit if:

 - the rated thermal input (th) of your combustion plant is less than 1 megawatt thermal, or

 - you are already operating a combustion or specified generator activity and can benefit from a transitional period

 - the rated thermal input (th) of your combustion plant is equal to or greater than 1 megawatt thermal and less than 50 megawatts thermal, regardless of the fuel type, and